Decibel (magazine): Hall of Fame

 Each issue of Decibel features an article dubbed the Hall of Fame which pays tribute to a significant album in the history of heavy metal music.
 All contributing band members to the specific album must be alive at the time of interviewing.
+It was started in 2004 with the first ever inductee being Slayer’s Reign in Blood.

 In 2009, 25 of the Hall of Fame entries were used as the basis for the book Precious Metal: Decibel Presents the Stories Behind 25 Extreme Metal Masterpieces released through Da Capo Press.
 The book also includes previously unreleased interview questions that were left out of the magazine articles, and a full piece on Darkthrone's Transilvanian Hunger that was never published in a magazine due to its length.

 Flexi Series

 In November 2010, the magazine announced the launch of the monthly Decibel Flexi Series.
 Beginning with the January 2011 issue (#75), the magazine now includes a limited vinyl flexi disc bound into the magazine each month available exclusively to its subscribers.